flowground/amazonaws-com-datasync-connector/README.md

 * `X-Amz-Signature` - _optional_
 * `X-Amz-SignedHeaders` - _optional_

+### DescribeAgent
-### Returns metadata such as the name, the network interfaces, and the status (that is, whether the agent is running or not) for an agent.
-To specify which agent to describe, use the Amazon Resource Name (ARN) of the agent in your request.
+> Returns metadata such as the name, the network interfaces, and the status (that is, whether the agent is running or not) for an agent.
+To specify which agent to describe, use the Amazon Resource Name (ARN) of the agent in your request.<br/>

 #### Input Parameters
 * `Action` - _required_